ufz/ogs/README.md

 ## License ##

-OpenGeoSys is distributed under a Modified BSD License which encourages users to attribute the work of the OpenGeoSys Community especially in scientific publications.
+OpenGeoSys is distributed under the Modified BSD License.
 See the [LICENSE.txt][license-source] for the license text.

 [ogs]: http://www.opengeosys.org
 [documentation]: https://www.opengeosys.org/docs/